forcedotcom/phoenix/README.md

 Become the standard means of accessing HBase data through a well-defined, industry standard API.

 ## Quick Start
 Tired of reading already and just want to get started?
-Jump over to our quick start guide [here](https://github.com/forcedotcom/phoenix/wiki/Phoenix-in-15-minutes-or-less).
+Jump over to our quick start guide [here](https://github.com/forcedotcom/phoenix/wiki/Phoenix-in-15-minutes-or-less) or map to your existing HBase tables as described [here](https://github.com/forcedotcom/phoenix/wiki#wiki-mapping)

 ## How It Works ##